SocietyForArtisticResearch/rc-pandoc-help/tools.md

 There are different options concerning the properties of a picture and its position in relation to other objects.
 In the "position" menu in "options," you can specify how the picture relates to other objects: choose between contain, cover, fit, and auto. *contain* is the default for this field.
 You also have the option to define the position of the picture in the picture frame (which is not visible in the browser unless you give it a specific style).
 The position is preset to *centre-centre*.

 In __settings__ you are able to lock the aspect ratio (the ratio from the width to the height), and you can allow readers to enlarge the image by activating the checkbox "on click open image in popup."
 If you want to use a picture as a hyperlink, paste a URL into the field *on click open link*.
 It is also possible to show specific information when the cursor is moved over a picture.
 If the picture is set as a hyperlink, you could for example set plain text to appear that describes where the hyperlink goes to ("more," "...further information," "... go to," "introduction," "summary," etc.).
 In cases where the picture is of an artwork, or if the picture is the artwork, you could provide the title of the work and the name of the copyright holder.
 This is also possible by using the option *copyright & plain text*.
 Please note, you can't change the copyright in the "edit picture" tool.
-To change the name or the copyright text, go to the item in __simple media__ and click __edit__ (also double click) to open the __edit media__ dialogue.
+To change the name or the copyright text, go to the item in __simple media__ and click __edit__ (also double click) to open the __edit media__ dialog.

 ---